-The sexual maturity stages were classified based on the observations of histological sections of gonad samples.
-The criteria of histological classification for gonadal developmental stages of SBT were still needed further examined and discussed specifically for SBT.
+The sexual maturity stages were classified by the observations of histological sections of gonad samples.
+The criteria of histological classification for gonadal developmental stages of SBT were remained no consensus and needed further discussed specifically for SBT.
 Therefore, we followed the criteria of Farley et al. (2013), which were used for albacore in the southern Pacific Ocean, and adopted to categorize the gonadal developmental stages for SBT in this study.
-Here, the criteria of developmental stages, (2) developing stage, (3) spawning capable stage, (4) spawning stage, (5) regressing - potentially reproductive stage, (6) regressed stage, and (7) regenerating stage.
-Various stages indicated the maturity status of SBT.
-Individuals were designated as mature if the most advanced oocytes were indicative of \geq stage 3.
+Here, the criteria of developmental stages were classified into seven categories listed as the (1) immature stage, (2) developing stage, (3) spawning capable stage, (4) spawning stage, (5) regressing potentially reproductive stage, (6) regressed stage, and (7) regenerating stage.
+Individuals were designated as mature if the most advanced oocytes were indicative of

+≥ stage 3.
 Stages 3 and 4 are reproductively active stages, and stages1-2 and 5-7 are reproductively inactive stages.
 The details of the criteria were listed in Table 1. adopted from Farley et al. 2013.